Battery Acee |

 Burnside Island Battery, near Vernon View facing the Back River.

 Fort Screven (1) (8 guns), on Green Island at the junction of the Vernon and Little Ogeechee Rivers.
 Does not appear on some 1864 maps.
-Earthworks and brick magazines still exist.
-Private property. (info courtesy of Lewis Strickland)
+Earthworks and brick magazines still exist on private property. (info courtesy of Lewis Strickland)

-Fort Rose Dew, on Rose Dew Island in the Little Ogeechee River, below Coffee Bluff.
+Fort Rose Dew, on Rose Dew (Dhu) Island in the Little Ogeechee River, below Coffee Bluff.
+Eroding remnants exist on private property.

 Coffee Bluff Battery, on the Little Ogeechee River south of Mt.
 Herman.